portcullis-co/www.runportcullis.co/src/content/blog/indieprise01.md

 ---
-title: "Top 5 Embedded ETL tools compared"
+title: "Indieprise Founder Story: James Bohrman"
-description: "Let's look at some of the options for embedded ETL tools out there."
+description: "Meet James, the founder of Portcullis and take a peek inside his brain and what inspired him to ignore the traditional path of indie developer."
 pubDate: "Oct 31 2024"
-cover: "/images/blog/indie-paywalls.png"
+cover: "/images/blog/indieprise01.png"
 category: "comparison"
 ---